 Google Chrome’s browser engine V8 for x86_64 is the vulnerable component, which uses convert scripts to machine code without producing intermediate code.
 The issue by Bruno Keith (@bkth_) & Niklas Baumstark (@_niklasb) of Dataflow Security (@dfsec_it) via ZDI (ZDI-CAN-13569) on 2021-04-07.

 Google is aware of reports that exploits for CVE-2021-21206 and CVE-2021-21220 exist in the wild.

-Frust and the recent zero-day Remote Code Execution vulnerabilities cannot escape from Chromium’s sandbox security feature, which is used to prevent exploits from executing code or accessing files on host computers.
+Frust and the recent zero-day Remote Code Execution vulnerabilities cannot escape from Chromium’s sandbox security feature, which prevents exploits from executing code or accessing files on host computers.
 The attackers need to chain these vulnerabilities with the sandbox escape exploit for the attack to succeed.
 Google Chrome released another advisory on April 14th, which fixed around 37 security vulnerabilities in version 90.0.4430.72.
 This advisory also dint talk about the Frust RCE zero-day issue 1195777 posted on Twitter.
 Unless the users disable the sandbox, Frust zero-day vulnerability in its default state cannot harm users.
-Chrome users may have to wait some time for the details to be published about this particular vulnerability.
+Chrome users may have to wait some time for the details to publish about this particular vulnerability.

 Google Chrome version before 89.0.4389.128.

 The Use after free and Insufficient validation of untrusted input vulnerabilities allows attackers to execute arbitrary code on the affected system.

 Google has released the security updates addressing the issue in Google Chrome version 89.0.4389.128.

 SanerNow detects these vulnerabilities and automatically fixes them by applying security updates.
 Use SanerNow to keep your systems updated and secure.